MakeSchool-Tutorials/Environment-Setup/P03-VS-Code-Instructions/content.md

 >
 > Follow [these instructions](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) so that typing `code` in your terminal will launch VS Code!

+Make sure you drag VS Code into your Applications!
+This will be helpful for opening it later.

 If this step is difficult for you, don't worry!
 We'll be covering the terminal in much more depth during Term 1.